yypy22/yypy22/README.md

 🍜 In my free time, I enjoy exploring new food spots or cafes.
 NO RAMEN, NO LIFE

 ✈️ I love traveling too.
 I have been to Scotland, England, Wales, France, Spain, Thailand, Cambodia, and Vietnam.
-Lots of others in my bucket list
+Lots of others on my bucket list

 🏋️‍♂️ When I'm not coding or eating, you can usually find me at the gym, staying active and working out.